mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 the strength of the signal present at the receiver, among other things, such as interference from other signals.
 Both the transmitter and the receiver submodules use the antenna submodule of the radio when sending and receiving transmissions.
-Actually, the antenna can have its own mobility submodule, thus its own position and orientation, which also affects reception.

 The antenna module affects transmission and reception in multiple ways:

-- The relative position of the transmitting and receiving antennas is used when calculating reception signal strength (i.e. attenuation due to distance).
+- The relative position of the transmitting and receiving antennas is used when calculating reception signal strength (e.g. attenuation due to distance).
 - Antenna gain is applied to the signal power at transmission and reception.
 The applied gain depends on each antenna module's directional characteristics, and the relative position and the orientation of the two antennas.
 This can increase or decrease the received signal power.
 - By default, the antenna uses the containing network node's mobility submodule to describe its position and orientation, i.e. it has the same position and orientation as the network node.
 However, antenna modules have optional mobility submodules of their own.
 - All antenna modules have 3D directional characteristics.

 INET contains the following antenna module types:

-- **Isotropic**:
+- Isotropic:

   - :ned:`IsotropicAntenna`: hypothetical antenna that radiates with the same intensity in all directions
   - :ned:`ConstantGainAntenna`: the same as :ned:`IsotropicAntenna`, but has a constant `gain` parameter (for testing purposes)

-- **Omnidirectional**:
+- Omnidirectional:

   - :ned:`DipoleAntenna`: models a `dipole antenna <https://en.wikipedia.org/wiki/Dipole_antenna>`__

-- **Directional**:
+- Directional:

   - :ned:`ParabolicAntenna`: models a `parabolic antenna <https://en.wikipedia.org/wiki/Parabolic_antenna>`__'s main radiation lobe, ignoring sidelobes
   - :ned:`CosineAntenna`: models directional antenna characteristics with a cosine pattern

-- **Other**:
+- Other:

   - :ned:`InterpolatingAntenna`: can model many complex antenna characteristics using linear interpolation
-  - :ned:`AxiallySymmetricAntenna`: models complex antenna characteristics as a rotationally symmetric radiation pattern
+  - :ned:`AxiallySymmetricAntenna`: models complex antenna characteristics as a axially symmetric radiation pattern

 The default antenna module in all radios is :ned:`IsotropicAntenna`.